saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 In order to support localized, locally customizable mapmarks, a new mechanism to communicate them is needed, instead of the default MapDrawCmd.

 I'm using a LuaUIMsg, with a `mppnt:` header and json payload: `{text: text, x: x, y: y, z: z, r: r, g: g, b: b , icon: icon}`, the payload is not final.
 For now the icon is sent as a path, but it could be the case we want to have a standard set of icons with ids instead.

+It is important to note, this new mapmarker message format goes beyond the ping wheel implementation.
+This can be exploited in the future to create other "ping messaging" widgets and also to completely overhaul the (arguably dated) mapmark rendering.
+Once the format is final, different widgets can try rendering in different ways.
+For example now I'm providing two implementations, a simple one that just i18n's and optionally colorizes the usual mapmark pings, and another one that actually renders extra stuff (the augmented mapmarks).
+The second one could completely avoid rendering engine mapmarks and just do something custom if so desired.

+Note for now, it's not the ping wheel scope to completely overhaul the mapmark rendering, but the new mechanism is required, and opens the doors to further experimentation.

 ## Mapmarks